-In addition to contractual liability (arising from, e.g., misrepresentations or breaches of undertakings within the context of the transactional documentation) and directors' duties in the process of M&A transactions, the participants in M&A transactions should consider (i) the liability provided for non-compliance with M&A-specific statutory obligations and, particularly in asset deals, and (ii) statutory "drag-along" of certain liabilities of the disposing entity (as means of creditor protection).

-In respect of statutory obligations: Most notably, liability may arise particularly in connection to the obligation to duly notify the Slovenian Competition Protection Agency ("CPA") of the merger/acquisition or seek an approval by the competent public authority (in each case, when applicable - see questions 1.4 and 2.14).
-For example, the completion of an M&A transaction without the prior notification/clearance from the CPA (when required) may entail a penalty in the amount of up to 10% of the turnover that the undertaking (along with other undertakings of the same group) achieved in the past business year, to be imposed upon the undertaking obliged to notify.
-Furthermore, the CPA may require the acquirer to dispose of the respective shares (or a portion thereof) within a certain period of time.
+In addition to contractual liability (arising from, e.g., misrepresentations or breaches of undertakings within the context of the transactional documentation) and directors' duties in the process of M&A transactions, the participants in M&A transactions should consider (i) the liability provided for non-compliance with M&A-specific statutory obligations and particularly in asset deals, and (ii) statutory "drag-along" of certain liabilities of the disposing entity (as a means of creditor protection).
+In respect of statutory obligations: Most notably, liability may arise particularly in connection to the obligation to duly notify the Slovenian Competition Protection Agency ("CPA") of the merger/ acquisition or seek approval from the competent public authority (in each case, when applicable - see questions 1.4 and 2.14).
+For example, the completion of an M&A transaction without prior notification/clearance from the CPA (when required) may entail a penalty in the amount of up to 10% of the turnover that the undertaking (along with other undertakings of the same group) achieved in the past business year, to be imposed upon the underwithin a certain period of time.
 Additionally, the fines for infringement of the rules regarding bid procedures set out in the Takeovers Act (e.g. the failure of the bidder to duly instigate a mandatory takeover offer procedure) may reach EUR 375,000 (see question 5.1 below).
 Further penalties are provided under the sector-specific regulations mentioned under question 1.4 above.
 In addition to a monetary fine, the acquirer will also suffer a loss of the voting rights stemming from the shares acquired outside the takeover offer procedure.